 - Graphite Paper

-To fill the custom spice labels, download the file above — we’ll send it right to your inbox!
+To fill the custom spice labels, download the file above from the Remodelaholic Shop — we’ll send it right to your inbox!
 Open the PDF in Adobe Reader (not in your web browser’s PDF reader).
 Click in each field and type the spice names.
 Print the page(s) you need on 1.5″ round circle labels, or you can also print on a full-sheet sticker page and use a 1.5″ circle punch like we did.

 Countertop Spice Storage Bin: Tools